Create SMART AP goals to stay 100% compliant & audit-ready with this free checklist

 Setting AP goals is not a one-time activity but an ongoing process requiring regular monitoring and adjustments.
 After implementing changes, schedule regular performance reviews to evaluate progress.
 This involves:

-• Tracking metrics: Use dashboards and reports to monitor KPIs such as payment accuracy, DPO, and invoice processing time.
+• Tracking metrics: Use dashboards and reports to monitor KPIs such as payment accuracy, DPO, and Invoice processing time.

 • Identifying inefficiencies: Analyze areas where the team falls short of goals and identify root causes.